-Microplasma spraying is characterized by a number of advantages, which enable the expansion of the areas of application of plasma spraying for the production of functional coatings.
-The low heat input on the substrate material allows the coating of small and thin-walled components without undesired overheating or deformation.
-Due to the small plasma jet, powder losses are lower when coating small components.
-This paper investigates the influence of the operating conditions of the plasmatron on the spraying of molybdenum, stainless steel, WC-Co, zirconium dioxide, and aluminum oxide using an MPS-003 system.
-The material consumption, the plasma jet size, and the layer structure are measured in a cross section during the investigations.
-Online measurements are carried out using the DPV-2000 system when spraying stainless steel 316L, zirconium dioxide, and aluminum oxide.
+Microplasma spraying has the potential to expand the range of applications for plasma spraying, particularly for the production of functional coatings.
+The low heat input on the substrate material allows small and thin-walled components to be coated without risk of overheating or deformation and with less powder loss due to the small plasma jet.
+This paper investigates the influence of various process parameters on the spraying of molybdenum, stainless steel, WC-Co, zirconium dioxide, and aluminum oxide using a microplasma system.
+Material consumption, plasma jet size, and layer structure are measured along with various aspects of particle behavior in the plasma jet.
 Paper includes a German-language abstract.